tomsoust/Hector-GenAI/README.md

 # Hector AI

-Generate AI-powered responses with the tone of your choice!
+Gen AI-powered responses with the tone of your choice!

 ## Table of Contents
 - [Introduction](#introduction)